In this article

 Insights

-NetSuite records invoices, payments, and aging well, but its collections logic is rule-based: fixed reminders on a schedule, with no awareness of customer context or payment intent.
-It does not submit into enterprise AP portals, resolve PO mismatches, or match complex split and consolidated payments without manual work.
-Building intelligent workflows inside NetSuite requires heavy customization and a dev cycle for every change, which is why teams add a purpose-built AR layer rather than stretch the ERP.
+NetSuite records invoices, payments, and aging well, and for many teams that is exactly what an ERP should do.
+Its collections logic, however, is rule-based: fixed reminders fire on a schedule with no awareness of customer context or payment intent.
+Building genuinely intelligent workflows inside NetSuite typically requires customization and a development cycle for every change, which is why teams add a purpose-built AR layer rather than stretch the ERP into a job it was not designed for.

 CapabilityNetSuite native ARMonk + NetSuite